- Oops!Something went wrong.Please try again later.

 Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see First Community Corporation (NASDAQ:FCCO) is about to trade ex-dividend in the next 4 days.
 If you purchase the stock on or after the 3rd of May, you won't be eligible to receive this dividend, when it is paid on the 18th of May.

 First Community's next dividend payment will be US$0.12 per share.
 Last year, in total, the company distributed US$0.48 to shareholders.
-Last year's total dividend payments show that First Community has a trailing yield of 3.5% on the current share price of $13.66.
-If you buy this business for its dividend, you should have an idea of whether First Community's dividend is reliable and sustainable.
-We need to see whether the dividend is covered by earnings and if it's growing.
+Last year's total dividend payments show that First Community has a trailing yield of 2.6% on the current share price of $18.26.
+We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
+As a result, readers should always check whether First Community has been able to grow its dividends, or if the dividend might be cut.

 Have Earnings And Dividends Been Growing?

-Businesses with strong growth prospects usually make the best dividend payers, because it's easier to grow dividends when earnings per share are improving.
-If earnings fall far enough, the company could be forced to cut its dividend.
+Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
+If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
 For this reason, we're glad to see First Community's earnings per share have risen 11% per annum over the last five years.

-The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
+Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
 First Community has delivered 12% dividend growth per year on average over the past 10 years.
 It's exciting to see that both earnings and dividends per share have grown rapidly over the past few years.